-We designed Kafka to be able to act as a unified platform for handling all the real-time data feeds a large company might have.
-To do this we had to think through a fairly broad set of use cases.
+Apache Kafka® is designed to be able to act as a unified platform for handling all the real-time data feeds a large company might have.
+To do this, a fairly broad set of use cases were covered.

 It would have to have high-throughput to support high volume event streams such as real-time log aggregation.